 Dr. David Lee Hill, Jr.

-Dr. David Lee Hill, Jr. is a comprehensive Oral and Maxillofacial Surgeon who is passionate about providing his patients with outstanding care.
-He has extensive experience in implant surgery and hard and soft tissue grafting procedures, and is dedicated to his clients’ comfort and to achieving long-lasting solutions for their oral surgical needs.
+Dr. David Lee Hill, Jr. is a Board Certified Oral and Maxillofacial Surgeon who is passionate about providing his patients with outstanding care.
+He has extensive experience in dental implant surgery and hard and soft tissue grafting procedures, and is dedicated to his clients’ comfort and to achieving long-lasting solutions for their oral surgical needs.

-Prior to establishing his Implant and Oral Surgery practice in Chapel Hill, Dr. Hill completed a four-year residency training in Oral and Maxillofacial Surgery at the University of North Carolina.
+Prior to establishing his Dental Implant and Oral Surgery practice in Chapel Hill, Dr. Hill completed a four-year residency training in Oral and Maxillofacial Surgery at the University of North Carolina.
 He also completed a two-year General Practice Residency at the University of North Carolina Hospital and received his Doctor of Dental Surgery from the West Virginia University School of Dentistry.
 He received his Bachelor of Science in Biology from West Virginia University.

 Dr. Hill currently serves as an Adjunct Clinical Instructor in the Department of Oral and Maxillofacial Surgery at UNC-Chapel Hill and has participated in numerous volunteer projects providing dental and oral surgical care to under-served populations in the United States and abroad.
 He is also in his 8th year as a faculty member of the Pikos Institute, a world-renowned learning center for 3D based dental implant surgical courses.

 Dr. Hill is a Diplomate of the American Board of Oral and Maxillofacial Surgery, a member of the American Association of Oral and Maxillofacial Surgeons, the International Congress of Oral Implantologists, the Academy of Osseointegration, the International Team for Implantology, North Carolina State Association of Oral and Maxillofacial Surgeons, North Carolina State Dental Association, the American Dental Association, and the American Association of Dental Research.

 Dr. Hill is an active sportsman, a deep sea fisherman, a cyclist, and an enthusiastic UNC Tar Heel fan.
-He enjoys spending time with his family and two English bulldogs, Sophie and Lola Maxine, on the North Carolina coast.
+He enjoys spending time with his family, his wife, Olivia, and French bulldog, La Comtesse du Barry Hill (Tess).